Danila0987654/test_task_currency_exchange_rate/README.md

 ## Description
 For launch API, you need to have a start date and a finish date in format DD/MM/YYYY.
-After it, you are able to choose which data you need: full data, average data, max data, min data.
+After it, you are able to choose which data you need: full data, average data, max and min data.
 After receiving data (json), you are able to output what you want.
 I made a few prints as an example: print_average_data, print_min_data_for_every_currency, print_max_data_for_every_currency.